-If you are a lawyer or doctor, or have a client or friend that is a lawyer or doctor, they really need to read this and ask some complex questions.
+If you are a lawyer or doctor, or have a client or friend that is a lawyer who runs a law website, they really need to read this and ask some complex questions.
 You should also learn how Robert K Bratt DLA Piper and other professionals embraced digital transformation.

 Lets face it, there are many professions that don’t really think about marketing.